-a connection set is generated for each pair of corresponding primitive components of a and b together with an indication of whether they are from an inside or an outside connector.
+the primitive components of a and b form a connection set, together with an indication of whether they are from an inside or an outside connector.

 Definition 9.1.
 Primitive elements.
-The primitive elements are of simple types or of types defined as operator record (i.e., a component of an operator record type is not split into sub-components). \Box
+The primitive elements are of simple types or of types defined as operator record (i.e., a component of an operator record type is not split into sub-components). $\Box$